microsoft/fluentui/rfcs/react-components/convergence/theme-shared-colors.md

 That might cause partner confusion - releasing the first final version with deprecated things which, when used, would result in degraded performance.
 The breaking change should not affect partners much - the colors which we are removing are not supposed to be used anywhere.
 If those are, there will be a build time (TS) error to catch the problem quickly.

-### Other possible optimization
+## Other possible optimizations

 There is still a longer term plan to explore partial themes, theme splitting and lazy loading.
 Those do not conflict with reducing the number of tokens now.
+This section describes different optimizations we are considering.

+### Use partial theme in the application

+The current theme (`master`, Apr 27, 2022) contains 623 tokens.
+Out of that 600 tokens, only ~200 tokens are used by the library.

+Instead of using the full theme, application can only inject the tokens in use.

+This can be done manually, or automatically during build time.

+#### 👍 Pros

+- Significantly reduces the number of tokens -> improves WLT.

+#### 👎 Cons

+- Manual way is hard to maintain and error prone. _This problem can be minimized by splitting tokens to groups and allowing just per-group opt-in (instead of per-token)._
+- Automated way is complex (how about processed styles in dependencies - "manifests"?).
+- Hard for parts (shared components) which are not part of the application bundle (OTA).

+### Theme splitting, lazy loading

+Similar to previous approach, but find a way to "lazy inject" (perhaps not lazy load, all the tokens are part of the initial bundle?) more tokens when needed.

+#### 👍 Pros

+- Significantly reduces the number of tokens -> improves WLT.
+- Any token can be used.

-#### Option: ColorSetProvider
+#### 👎 Cons

+- Complex, a lot of unknowns.
+- Adding variables would cause reflows -> perf hit later.

+### `ColorSetProvider`

 1. Take the color palettes (16 color ramps) from global and define each in an exported module and const objects.
 2. Remove color palettes (9 color ramps) from theme
 3. Add a ColorSetProvider component that can define a set of CSS vars with a pattern.
    This component would take a palette array of colors and a name.
    It would set cssVars for use in colorful scenarios:

 - color`name`Background1
 - color`name`Background2
 - color`name`Background3